What is patella tendinopathy?

 - Insertional quadriceps tendinopathy – the quadriceps tendon attaches to the uppermost aspect of the patella.
 Insertional quadriceps tendinopathy has been reported in 25% of all jumper’s knee cases.

 - Proximal patella tendinopathy (also known as inferior pole tendinopathy) – the patella tendon originates from the bottom of the patella at a point known as the ‘inferior pole’.
 Proximal patella tendinopathy has been documented to account for 65% of all jumper’s knee pain.
-It is by far the most common cause we see at Complete.
+This is by far the most common cause we see at Complete.

 - Distal patella tendinopathy (also known as tibial tubercle tendinopathy) – the patellar tendon inserts in a small bony prominence at the top of the tibia called the tibial tubercle, and this region is responsible for approximately 10% of all jumper’s knee cases.